wesammustafa/zappy/Readme.md

-# Project Title

-Zappy – The Pain Killer
+# Zappy – The Pain Killer

 Integrates with a Slack channel and listens on specific messages.
 Zappy will listen on all messages containing the word “go”.
 As soon as any member of the marketing team, places a messages on a channel containing the message “go”, Zappy will fetch twitter feeds from the FictionFone account and saves in a mongo collection and view that fetched tweets show in a table